Neutrino Oscillation Prospects with a Dual-Baseline Beam from BNL to SNOLAB and SURF

 The final estimate of the $\chisq$ as a function of the CP phase $\da$ is obtained after minimizing the entire quantity within the square bracket in Eq.\ \ref{eq:chisq} over the CP conserving values of the phase ($\da^{\text{fit}} = 0, \pi$); the {\it{fit}} oscillation parameters in their allowed range; as well as over the systematics $\eta$.
 This minimization is also referred to as marginalization.
 Technically, this procedure is the frequentist method of hypotheses testing~\cite{Fogli:2002pt, Qian:2012zn}.

 In Fig.\ \ref{fig:chisq_cpv} we show the CP violation sensitivities ($\sigma = \sqrt \chisq$) of the WbLS detectors at SURF and SNO site for a total runtime of 7 yrs.
 (3.5 yrs. each in $\nu$ and $\bar{\nu}$ modes).
-The red (green) curves indicate the cases of with (without) energy smearing.
 The solid curves show the case when we take the full energy interval ($0.5-18$ GeV) for analysis which considers more than one oscillation maxima.
-Here in the ideal case of perfect energy reconstruction (solid green), the WbLS detectors at SURF and SNO can reach a sensitivity above $5\sigma$ and $4\sigma$ respectively.
-Adding a realistic energy resolution for WbLS reduces the sensitivities somewhat, but they still reach above $3.5\sigma$ for SURF, and almost $3\sigma$ for SNO.
+With a realistic energy resolution the WbLS detectors can achieve sensitivities above $3.5\sigma$ (SURF), and almost $3\sigma$ (SNO).
 The dotted curves show the sensitivities with a narrower energy range ($2.2-18$ GeV for SURF and $0.6-18$ GeV for SNO) in order to consider only the first oscillation maximum in the analysis.
 Using only first oscillation maximum significantly reduces the sensitivities for SURF (Around $3\sigma$ for perfect energy reconstruction and around $2.5 \sigma$ with a finite energy smearing) as compared to SNO (around $3.5\sigma$ for no smearing and slightly below $3\sigma$ with a realistic energy smearing).